 Hersch: What personal goals have you established for your term as NAIFA president?
 How might your tenure differ in substance or style from those who came before you?

-McNeely: As NAIFA's first female president, I imagine will be some differences in style.
-As to my personal goals, I will be trying to get our state and local associations to think differently about how to promote NAIFA's value proposition.
+McNeely: As NAIFA’s first female president, I imagine will be some differences in style.
+As to my personal goals, I will be trying to get our state and local associations to think differently about how to promote NAIFA’s value proposition.
+We’ve operated as an association in a certain mode for a long time.
+Our members and prospective members, particularly younger advisors, have evolving expectations.
+We have to continue to be attractive to both groups; and this may require us to deliver content and services differently.

 I’m challenging our state and local associations to innovate and to change their focus to be more attractive to the new generation of advisors.
 The underlying theme of the September meeting, I should add, is centered around innovation.